CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 Without getting too into the details of how the command works, we can see examine the command.

 - The command is `regress`.
-- In the list of variables, the first position (the `y`) in a privleged position as the depenedent variable, and all remaining variables are independent.
+- In the list of variables, the first position (the `y`) in a privileged position as the dependent variable, and all remaining variables are independent.
 (In other words, the variable is of one type, the remainder (in any order) are another type.)
 - We are fitting the model on on the subset where `z > 5`.
 - There are two options, `vce(robust)` which changes how the model is estimated and `beta` which changes how the output is displayed.

 ^#^^#^^#^ Referring to variables

-In the example of the `regress` command above, we refered to 4 variables, `x1` through `x4`.
+In the example of the `regress` command above, 4 variables we referred to were `x1` through `x4`.
 If you have only a few variables to refer to, typing each in (or double-clicking on their entry in the Variables window) is sufficient.
 However, if the number of variables grows, this becomes tedious.
 Thankfully there are two alternatives.

-First, we can use the wildcard `\*`^[This is the reason why `*` as a comment does not work in the middle of a line (and we use `//` instead).]
-For example, we could refer to those 4 `x#` variables as `x*`.
+First, we can use the wild card `\*`^[This is the reason why `*` as a comment does not work in the middle of a line (and we use `//` instead).]
+For example, we could refer to those four `x#` variables as `x*`.
 However, be careful, as this would also match `x5`, `x6`, `xage`, `xcats`, etc. It can also be used in the middle or beginning, e.g.:

 - `c*t` would match `cat`, `caught` and `ct`
 - `*2` would match `age2`, `gender2` and `salary2012`.

 Alternatively, if the variables we want to include are next to each other in the data (e.g. in the Variables window), we can refer to a list of them.
 If the variables in the window are `a` through `z`, alphabetically, then `b-e` would include `b`, `c`, `d`, and `e`.
-We will discuss the `[order](#order)` command later to re-order variables.
+We will discuss the
+`[order](#order)` command later to re-order variables.

 ^#^^#^ Stata Help

-Stata has, hands down, the best built-in help files of any of the "Big 4" statisical software^[I consider the "Big 4" as Stata, SAS, SPSS, and R. Both
+Stata has, hands down, the best built-in help files of any of the "Big 4" statistical software.^[I consider the "Big 4" as Stata, SAS, SPSS, and
-SAS and SPSS have terrible help; R's is very hit-or-miss.]
+R. Both SAS and SPSS have terrible help; R's is very hit-or-miss.]
 Stata's help should be your first stop for any of the following:

 - Understanding the syntax of a command
 - Exploring the options available for a given command